 There are also activities focusing on the development of joint models for governance and management, support services, communication and quality assurance.

 European Universities for competitiveness

 Unite!
-Is part of the European Universities initiative and was one of the first 17 networks to receive funding by the European Commission 2019.
+Is part of the European Universities initiative and was one of the first 17 networks to receive funding by the European Commission 2019, through Erasmus+.
 The initiative targets to create a network of universities across Europe, encouraging the emergence by 2024 of a number of 'European Universities', which will enable students to obtain a degree by combining studies in several EU countries and which contributes to the international competitiveness of European universities.

 Following a second call, 24 more networks received funding in July 2020.

 The ongoing work within Unite! is a pilot project until October 2022, with renewed funding until the end of 2026.
 The Unite! alliance is however more than this three year project, with the long-term goals to be reached and evaluated by 2025.

 Cooperation in research and innovation

 The project will also address the development of common policies for human capital, the sharing of research infrastructure, the strengthening of cooperation with non-academic R&I actors, Open Science and the involvement of citizens, civil society and public authorities.

 The Unite! members are seven universities from seven different EU countries:

 - Technische Universität Darmstadt (Germany)